 First let’s discuss the traditional history of May Day.

-It all started with the pagans, just like so many holidays, including Christmas, April Fools’ Day, Arbor Day, and the 4th of July.
+It all started with the pagans, just like so many holidays, including Christmas, April Fools’ Day, Arbor Day, and the 4th of July (fireworks included).
 The Iron Age Germanic people celebrated the coming of warm weather and the commencement of the planting season.
 The traditional maypole was first used in territory that is today part of Germany and may have represented the axis around which the world turned, the proverbial Tree of Life or… a giant phallus.
 Either way, early May Day festivities celebrated the fertility of the land and venerated the gods that allowed the production of a bounteous crop.